- Best Free Motion Quilting Machine

 The solid colors ensure you’re not distracted by a busy print.
 Alternatively, you can simply set the stitch length on your sewing machine to ”0” and allow your hand and needle speed to do all the magic.

 All of the five machines mentioned in the list are great for free motion quilting.
-After detailed research our number one pick is the SINGER 9960 Sewing Machine For Free Motion Quilting.
-Because there are 600 built-in stitches and a variety of presser feet available.
+After detailed research our number one pick is the SINGER 9960 Sewing And Quilting Machine.
+It’s the most cost-effective quilting machine in the market.
+60 built-in stitches, wide quilting table, LCD display this machine.
 A maximum sewing speed of 850 stitches-per-minute.
 The auto threader and auto cutter also will save you a lot of time.

 However, it’s a good idea to consider the other choices in our review as well.
 Maybe you’ll want to consider the best quilting sewing machine for the money, or ones that have features that are more beneficial for your specific needs.